Columbus College of Art and Design: Events

-Chroma:Best of CCAD
+Chroma: Best of CCAD

 The annual Chroma: Best of CCAD exhibition showcases outstanding student work from across the college's academic programs.
 This faculty-juried show features select work from CCAD students of all years.

 CCAD Art Fair

 CCAD's annual Art Fair & Marketplace showcases one-of-a-kind work ranging from traditional fine arts pieces to modern goods and decor.
-All items are made by CCAD students and alumni, and all sale proceeds go to the artists and designers.
+All items are made by CCAD students and alumni, and all sales proceeds go to the artists and designers.

 CCAD Fashion Show

-Senior Fashion Design students show their collections on the runway at one of the biggest annual events.
+Senior Fashion Design students show their collections on the runway at one of their biggest annual events.

 Student organizations

 Botticelli Magazine

 Botticelli Magazine is a literary and art journal produced and edited by students at Columbus College of Art and Design.
-It features fiction, poetry, creative non fiction, reviews, art, photography, as well as flash pieces and links to online work as long as the rights are available to the contributor.
+It features fiction, poetry, creative nonfiction, reviews, art, and photography, as well as flash pieces and links to online work as long as the rights are available to the contributor.
 The magazine's review process involves an editorial staff of writers and artists consisting of students and faculty.